 I hadn't done much walking since I met Simon.
 I hadn't needed to walk.
 I'd bagged the rich student with the flash car and the big house his mummy and daddy had bought for him.

 Could I ever trust him again?
 I knew the answer to that question: I couldn't.
 But that didn't matter, because it was over, wasn't it?
 My brain was being treacherous.
-I'd helped him find his house; I'd met his parents, and I'd even tried to like them, despite their obvious annoyance at my accent.
+I'd helped him find his house; I'd met his parents, and I'd even tried to like them, despite the obvious way they looked down their noses at my accent.
 We'd been together for so long.

 Was he really the one?
-Six months earlier, I'd have said yes without hesitation.
-But six months before that, only a few months into our relationship, it appeared that he'd been unfaithful for the first time.
+Six months ago, I'd have said yes without hesitation.
+But six months ago he'd been unfaithful for the first time.
+Was that the only time?
+Was it the first time?
+It certainly wasn't the last.

 'Fuck,' I said loudly.
 The woman walking past me frowned in disapproval.